-- End of the comment --> get_header(); ?>

 Start monitoring for silica dust today

-If you’re located in Australia, and wish to book a demonstration of the Air XS Silica Monitor, you can do so directly with AES.
+If you’re located in Australia, and wish to book a demonstration of the AIR XS Silica Monitor, you can do so directly with AES.

-However, if you’re in the UK or the rest of the world and want to learn more about the Air XS, then you can contact one of our experts using the contact form below.
+However, if you’re in the UK or the rest of the world and want to learn more about the AIR XS, then you can get in touch with one of our experts today.

 In esteemed company